-Have you ever faced a major issue with Windows that has no or a very tricky solution?
+Have you ever faced this issue with Windows where you received Windows might be installed in an unsupported directory message during Windows Setup?
 What most experts and users recommend at that stage is to go with a fresh install and reset your computer.
-This usually works and gives you a fresh start with all your files sitting right there where they were.
-While doing a fresh installation, most of the people tend to use the same installation media that was used to install on Windows in the first place.
-And many have reported the inability to preserve their files like documents, apps, settings, etc. The error you might face while doing a fresh installation is:
+This usually works and gives you a fresh start with all your files sitting right where they were.
+While doing a fresh installation, most people tend to use the same installation media that was used to install on Windows in the first place.
+And many have reported the inability to preserve their files like documents, apps, settings, etc.

 You can’t keep Windows settings, personal files, and apps because your current version of Windows might be installed in an unsupported directory.